Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - Arkansas is 3-0 against the spread and 3-0 overall in games when it records more than 5.7 points.

-- When Arkansas churns out more than 239.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Arkansas amasses over 239.3 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Razorbacks have turned the ball over two times, two fewer times than the Aggies have forced turnovers (4).
+- This year the Razorbacks have two turnovers, two fewer than the Aggies have takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.